 3. Meeting Other Lesbians

-Girl, I’ve been there.
-When you first come out of the closet, other lesbians can seem as elusive as fairies and mythical creatures.
+My friend, I’ve been there.
+When you first come out of the closet, other lesbians can seem as elusive as fairies and unicorns.
 Although you know in your heart of hearts that they exist, finding them seems like an impossible task.

-But do not despair, my dear rookie.
-There are, in fact, far more of us than you might expect.
-It’s simply a case of putting yourself out there.
 If you feel safe doing so, I suggest coming out to as many people as you can.
 Because with each person you tell, there is the possibility that they know somebody who bats for the same team.
 At best, you find a date.
-Or even better, you find a wing woman.
+Or even better, you find a wing partner.
 Always a bonus when it comes to lesbian dating.

 Then, of course, there is the ever-growing selection of lesbian dating apps.
 Having met Natalie on a well-known dating app, I’m a huge advocate for meeting people online.
 Sure, I had to kiss a few frogs before meeting my Princess Charming (and yep, there were a few crazies in there, too), but your chances of meeting someone go up around a gazillion percent if you are open to online dating.
 I’m just saying!

-Alongside dating apps, you also have social media and other online platforms that allow you to connect with like-minded people in your area.
-Search for relevant hashtags, look up local lesbian events & meet ups, visit your nearest cat cafe… the opportunities are endless!
+Alongside lesbian dating apps like Her, you also have social media and other online platforms that allow you to connect with like-minded people in your area.
+Search for relevant hashtags, look up local lesbian events & meetups, visit your nearest cat cafe… the opportunities are endless!